 During December, many families will be busy decorating their homes and buying gifts for loved ones.
 This first fundraising event offers a way to make the holidays a little less stressful.
 Host a gift-wrapping event and encourage your community to bring their unwrapped gifts so you and your volunteers can wrap the presents for them.
 Charge a per-gift price for each gift and keep a tip jar in front of each volunteer to accept additional donations of gratitude.

 Play upbeat holiday music and sell wrapping paper, gift tags, ribbons, and bows.
 Guests can also bring their own wrapping paper.
 You can host the event on site or ask to set up shop in a highly visible public space (like a busy shopping mall).
-Make sure you have information about your nonprofit available and make it easy for shoppers to donate by accepting credit card donations (Qgiv customers can do this by renting a tabletop kiosk, using a card reader, or the virtual terminal tool).
+Make sure you have information about your nonprofit available and make it easy for shoppers to donate by accepting credit card donations through a giving app or virtual terminal tool).
 Another way to accept gifts without taking up table space is to offer text fundraising.
 Print out signs with instructions for making gifts with text fundraising.